 Another interesting thing about this section was the crossing of the Seuil de Naurouze – the highest point on the canal and the threshhold between east-flowing and west-flowing locks.

 To feed these locks, an ingenious system was designed, bringing water from the mountains to the north via a channel called the Rigole.

-This engineering feat, and indeed the whole conception and execution of the Canal, was impressive, considering that it was almost four centuries ago and the only tools available were a spirit level, some horses, and men with picks and shovels.
+This engineering feat, and indeed the whole conception and execution of the Canal, was impressive, considering that it was almost four centuries ago and the only means available were spirit levels, horses, and men with picks and shovels.